srobb1/PFB2012/README.md

 Code and samples from lecture and review sessions

-To get, keep up-to-date and to add your own files to your own branch follow these instructions.
-These were summarized from https://help.github.com/articles/fork-a-repo
+To get class scripts as they are stored to this repository and to add your own files to your own branch, that can be accessed later from anywhere, follow these instructions.
+The steps were summarized from https://help.github.com/articles/fork-a-repo

 1. go to https://github.com/
 2. create an account.